 Introducing EB-6: Parole for International Entrepreneurs

-For International Entrepreneurs looking to legally remain and work in the United States, the much discussed and so-called “EB-6” Employment Based parole rule is now in effect, allowing this particular group of immigrant hopefuls to legally enter and stay in the US in a Parole status.
+For International Entrepreneurs looking to legally remain and work in the United States, the much-discussed and so-called “EB-6” Employment-Based parole rule is now in effect, allowing this particular group of immigrant hopefuls to legally enter and stay in the US in a Parole status.

-Despite commonly being referred to as the EB-6 Visa, the new rule isn’t actually a visa at all, and doesn’t provide a direct path to the coveted green card that comes with permanent residency.
-Instead, the final rule, released on January 17, 2017 by the United States Department of Homeland Security (“DHS”) and made effective on July 16, 2017 by USCIS, provides entrepreneurs who can meet the requirements with a new method of entering the United States in order to remain for employment within a start-up US company.
+Despite commonly being referred to as the EB-6 Visa, the new rule isn’t actually a visa at all and doesn’t provide a direct path to the coveted green card that comes with permanent residency.
+Instead, the final rule, released on January 17, 2017, by the United States Department of Homeland Security (“DHS”) and made effective on July 16, 2017, by USCIS, provides entrepreneurs who can meet the requirements with a new method of entering the United States in order to remain for employment within a start-up US company.

 As part of USCIS 8 CFR 212.19, the Parole Program for International Entrepreneurs allows for an initial stay of up to 30 months, extendable to a total of 5 years with re-parole, and provides work authorization for those accepted into the program, and their spouses.

 As it is not an actual visa, the program benefits from some advantages not afforded under most USCIS Visa programs.
 For example, the EB-6 category is open to all eligible entrepreneurs, regardless of whether they are nationals of a treaty country.
-The EB-6 classification also omits the need for an consulate-issued visa in order for entry to be permitted to the US.
+The EB-6 classification also omits the need for a consulate-issued visa in order for entry to be permitted to the US.
 Overall, an estimated 3,000 entrepreneurs will qualify annually for US entry under the new parole rule.

-A professionally written business plan, provided in addition to all requisite documents, will be able to clearly detail how previous skills, duties and experience will lend themselves to the applicant’s proposed duties in the US, clearly explaining why they’re the right person for the position.
-A business plan can also demonstrate how the US Company will use the money it has raised from funding for its future growth, showing a thought out path to hiring and further expansion.
-Finally, by using real-world industry and market research to support the claims made by the Company’s projections, the business plan is capable of proving feasibility and laying the groundwork for an easier renewal at the end of the initial parole period.
+A professionally written business plan, provided in addition to all requisite documents, will be able to clearly detail how previous skills, duties, and experience will lend themselves to the applicant’s proposed duties in the US, clearly explaining why they’re the right person for the position.
+A business plan can also demonstrate how the US Company will use the money it has raised from funding for its future growth, showing a thought-out path to hiring and further expansion.
+Finally, by using real-world industry and market research to support the claims made by the Company’s projections, the business plan is capable of proving the feasibility and laying the groundwork for an easier renewal at the end of the initial parole period.

 Including a business plan provides a considerable advantage to applications, as they provide adjudicators with a formatted place to find all the details they need, in a format and form that they are comfortable with seeing.
-With the EB-6, providing adjudicators with all the information they need at the time of application is also especially critical, as unlike most visa programs, there are no appeals and no motions to reopen a denial of parole with the Parole Program for International Entrepreneurs.
+With the EB-6, providing adjudicators with all the information they need at the time of application is also especially critical, as, unlike most visa programs, there are no appeals and no motions to reopen a denial of parole with the Parole Program for International Entrepreneurs.

-While we at Joorney Business Plans are not immigration attorneys, our network of over 400 partners expect that we remain current on trends and new developments in the immigration world.
+While we at Joorney Business Plans are not immigration attorneys, our network of over 400 partners expects that we remain current on trends and new developments in the immigration world.
 The information discussed in the following sections should therefore not be considered legal advice, and serve as informational only, having been pooled from our network of resources.
 We highly recommend speaking with an immigration attorney before filing an application, as they are best equipped to guide you down the visa path that will be best suitable for your particular case.

 Parole Requirements For Entrepreneurs